zxdvd/blog/content/go/basic: bytes, string and runes.md

     fmt.Printf("length: %d\n", len(s1))        // get 16 but not 6
 ```

+- index a string is same like slice, s[i] is the i-th byte but not i-th char.

-- string is just RO slice, it's no need to be VALID string, you can store any bytes
+- string is just read-only slice, it's no need to be VALID string, you can store any bytes

 - range loop string will decode string as utf8 and return unicode code points (rune)